 Creating and sharing videos on YouTube Shorts allows discoverability through the platform itself and Google.
 Google owns YouTube, and if your brand optimizes your videos with the right keywords, you will benefit from the discoverability of both platforms.

-Now that you have an understanding of what YouTube Shorts are, and how they can help your brand, it’s time to learn how to make and publish them for your followers.
+Now that you have an understanding of what YouTube Shorts are, and how they can help your brand, it’s time to learn how to make a YouTube Short and publish them for your followers.

 You can only create YouTube Shorts through the YouTube app.